-Directive 2006/115/EC of the European Parliament and of the Council of 12 December 2006 on rental right and lending right and on certain rights related to copyright in the field of intellectual property (RLD).
+57 Directive 2006/115/EC of the European Parliament and of the Council of 12 December 2006 on rental right and lending right and on certain rights related to copyright in the field of intellectual property (RLD).

-CDPA, section 18A; see also RLD, Article 2(1) (definition of lending limited to acts 'made through establishments which are accessible to the public').
+58 CDPA, section 18A; see also RLD, Article 2(1) (definition of lending limited to acts 'made through establishments which are accessible to the public').

-Section 36A states that 'copyright ... is not being infringed by the lending', without limiting that copyright to any particular rights.
-For similar arguments, see the discussion of CDPA, section 72, as interpreted by Kitchin J in EAPL (n 35).
+59 Section 36A states that 'copyright ... is not being infringed by the lending', without limiting that copyright to any particular rights.
+For similar arguments, see the discussion of CDPA, section 72, as interpreted by Kitchin J in FAPL (n 35).

-For analysis of the same question in relation to the dedicated terminals exception in Article 5(3)(n) of Directive 2001/29/EC of the European Parliament and of the Council of 22 May 2001 on the harmonisation of certain aspects of copyright and related rights in the information society (ISD) (in the UK, CDPA, section 40B), see Technische Universität Darmstadt v Eugen Ulmer KG (n 52), discussed in Hudson (n 23) 152-153.
+For analysis of the same question in relation to the dedicated terminals exception 60 in Article 5(3)(n) of Directive 2001/29/EC of the European Parliament and of the Council of 22 May 2001 on the harmonisation of certain aspects of copyright and related rights in the information society (ISD) (in the UK, CDPA, section 40B), see Technische Universität Darmstadt v Eugen Ulmer KG (n 52), discussed in Hudson (n 23) 152-153.
 The CJEU accepted that Article 5(3)(n) 'would risk being rendered largely meaningless, or indeed ineffective, if those establishments did not have an ancillary right to digitise the works in question': [43].
 The CJEU located this right in Article 5(2)(c), which permits member states to recognise an exception or limitation to the reproduction right 'in respect of specific acts of reproduction made by publicly accessible libraries, educational establishments or museums, or by archives, which are not for direct or indirect economic or commercial advantage'.
 Without a directly equivalent provision in the CDPA, it has been suggested that UK institutions could digitise pursuant to the preservation copying exception in section 42.

-and communication in effecting the digital loan.
-Even if we are wrong on this extended reach of section 36A, institutions could still point to other exceptions to undertake these acts, such as fair dealing in section 32.
-Whichever route is taken, it is clear that the library would not be able to digitise or make available a copy from an unlawful source.
+loan.61 Even if we are wrong on this extended reach of section 36A, institutions could still point to other exceptions to undertake these acts, such as fair dealing in section 32.62 Whichever route is taken, it is clear that the library would not be able to digitise or make available a copy from an unlawful source.63

 We wish to make two final points in relation to fair dealing.
-First, section 32 contains two further requirements that we have not yet mentioned: that the dealing is for a non-commercial purpose and that it is accompanied by a sufficient acknowledgment (unless this would be impossible).
-The non-commercial purpose limitation is addressed to the dealing, meaning that the status of the organisation or establishment relying on section 32 is not determinative.
-The need for a sufficient acknowledgment appears in a number of fair dealing provisions and is defined to mean identification of the work and its author.
-This is not the same as a full-blown academic citation and can be satisfied by use of names, descriptions, logos etc. Secondly, although this article has focused on section 32, university staff and students can rely on other fair dealing exceptions.
-We draw particular attention to fair dealing for the purpose of quotation, which was introduced
+First, section 32 contains two further requirements that we have not yet mentioned: that the dealing is for a non-commercial purpose and that it is accompanied by a sufficient acknowledgment (unless this would be impossible).64 The non-commercial purpose limitation is addressed to the dealing, meaning that the status of the organisation or establishment